opf/openproject/docs/development/concepts/permissions/README.md

 *Permissions in OpenProject...*

 - use the Role-based access control (RBAC) approach to allow fine-grained access to authorized resources
-- are assigned to users and groups through roles on a per-project, per-resource or global level
+- are assigned to users and groups through roles on a per-resource, per-project, or global level
 - are often communicated to the frontend through the presence of action links in HAL resources

 ## Definition of roles